Aston Barrett (Bob Marley & The Wailers)

 He is reggae bass – end of story!

-Along with Jaco, Sir Paul, Larry Graham, and James Jamerson, he is among the most influential and widely sampled bassists in the history of recorded music.
+Along with Jaco, Sir Paul, Larry Graham, and James Jamerson, he was among the most influential and widely sampled bassists in the history of recorded music.

 As the anchor of the iconic Bob Marley & The Wailers, Aston “Family Man” Barrett plied grooves, counter-melodies, and unison lines which moved millions – physically, spiritually, and intellectually.